To provide feedback or subscribe to our newsletter (no charge) click tom@tomingraminc.com and enter SUBSCRIBE

 • User frustration, credibility lost

-• Won’t pay for real users giving rapid feedback
+• Real users giving rapid, effective feedback

 Process under funded, under prioritized